Kavya-2025-DevOps/1_Linux_Prep/Q_n_A.md

         -f → force (no confirmation prompts)
         Dangerous command: Can permanently delete important data if used incorrectly.

-12.How do you create a new user and group in Linux?
+12. How do you create a new user and group in Linux?
+    A new user is created with useradd, a new group with groupadd, and a user can be added to a group using usermod -aG.
+    Create a New User : "sudo useradd username"
+    Set a password: "sudo passwd username"
+    Create a New Group: "sudo groupadd groupname"
+    Add User to a Group: " sudo usermod -aG groupname username"

 13.What is the purpose of the passwd command?
+	The passwd command is used to set or change or manage a user's password in Linux. "passwd username" Change your own password:"passwd"
+	Change another user's password (as root/sudo):"sudo passwd john"

-14.How do you change file ownership in Linux?
+14. How do you change file ownership in Linux?
+    The chown command is used to change the ownership of files and directories in Linux, optionally changing both the owner and group.
+    Change file owner: "sudo chown username file.txt"
+    Change owner and group: "sudo chown username:groupname file.txt"
+    Change ownership recursively for a directory: "sudo chown -R username:groupname myfolder"
+    Ex: sudo chown john:developers project.txt (This changes the owner to john and the group to developers.)

-15.What is the purpose of the chmod command?
+15. What is the purpose of the chmod command?
+    The chmod command is used to change file and directory permissions in Linux. "chmod 755 file.sh" Meaning of 755:
+		7 (Owner) = Read + Write + Execute (rwx)
+		5 (Group) = Read + Execute (r-x)
+		5 (Others) = Read + Execute (r-x)
+    Symbolic mode example: chmod u+x file.sh (Adds execute permission for the owner.)
+    Purpose:
+		Grant or remove read, write, and execute permissions.
+		Control access to files and directories.